Grain Gleanings

 By Jake Moret, Grain Originator

-By Rebecca Johnson, Elevator Location Manager, Salem
+By Rebecca Johnson, Grain Facility Manager, Salem

 Central Farmers has a mobile app that provides real time account information at your hands.
 By partnering with barchart, we are able to empower you, our producers, to make informed and quicker business decisions with CFC.
 With our app you can: